Medical School Personal Statement Writing Guide

 1. Choose a central theme.

-Sticking to one central theme for your personal statement may sound tricky, but sticking with a central theme can give your statement more of a rhythm.
+Sticking to a central theme for your personal statement may sound tricky, but focusing on just one central theme can give your statement more of a rhythm.

 • What is an experience that challenged or changed your perspective on medicine?